-The Automated Fabrication & Design Lab (Fab Lab) is the College of Architecture’s large-scale research and fabrication lab.
+The Automated Fabrication & Design Lab (Fab Lab) is the School of Architecture’s large-scale research and fabrication lab.
 The lab is dedicated to the advancement of student, faculty and industry projects.

 Utilizing the latest industry and research-driven technologies, the lab provides a hands-on learning environment for our students.
 We also provide complete project fabrication and engineering services for all colleges within the university system and for outside clientele.

 - 15,000 square feet of fabrication & design space

 - 12 acres of open land for large scale projects

 When visiting the lab, you must use the equipment provided and may not bring your own.
 There is a variety of equipment that is available for use in the lab including:

 - 3-Axis CNC router (cuts wood, foam, plastic, aluminum)